 As you near the road to Child Okeford, you divert off the original route to pass Bere Marsh Farm.
 This has recently been bought by The Countryside Restoration Trust as their largest project yet.
 It aims to promote sustainable and traditional farming methods and habitat restoration.
 The area is already rich in butterflies, birds, wild flowers and rare mammels.

 Crossing over the road and passing an old bridge you then join back onto the trailway to enter into Shillingstone.
 Shillingstone is home to the only existing station building along the route.
 Managed by a charity, there is also a café and a little museum to visit.
+They are currently in the process of introducing a working railway line, having even made the bridge over the road ready for the engines to cross once again!

 Between Shillingstone and Stourpaine the route peaks and troughs to accommodate existing and buried bridges.
 Hambledon Hill and Hod Hill, two Iron Age hillforts, tower above the fields to the north of the trailway.